Yao228/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 3-islower.c is a function that checks for lowercase character.

 File 4-isalpha.c is a function that checks for alphabetic character.

+File 5-sign.c is a function that prints the sign of a number.